Tax services

 insight featured image

-A substantive CCPC is proposed to be a non-CCPC private corporation at any time in the taxation year when it:
+A substantive CCPC is a non-CCPC private corporation at any time in the taxation year when:

-• is controlled (in law or in fact) directly or indirectly, by one or more Canadian resident individuals; or
+• It's controlled (in law or in fact) directly or indirectly, by one or more Canadian resident individuals, or

-• would be controlled by a particular individual that owns all of the shares by a Canadian resident individual, even if they’re dealing at arm’s length (i.e., in substance is a specified CCPC).
+• It would be controlled by a particular individual if that individual owned all the shares owned by Canadian resident individuals (even if they're dealing at arm's length).

-The draft legislation includes an accompanying anti-avoidance provision.
+In other words, under the new rules, a corporation would be considered a substantive CCPC if the only reason it isn’t a CCPC is because a non-resident or public corporation has the right to acquire its shares.
+The substantive CCPC legislation includes an accompanying anti-avoidance provision.
 This means a non-CCPC may be deemed to be a substantive CCPC where it’s reasonable to conclude that one of the purposes of a transaction or series of transactions is to avoid the substantive CCPC status.
-Finance provides two examples of when the anti-avoidance rule would be expected to apply (assuming the ordinary rules do not), but this list is not meant to be exhaustive:
+In a non-exhaustive list, Finance provides two examples of when the anti-avoidance rule may apply (assuming the ordinary rules do not):

 1. Canco is a CCPC owned by three Canadian resident individuals.
 Prior to realizing significant capital gains, Canco issues non-participating voting preferred shares (skinny voting shares) to the non-resident children of the individuals, causing Canco to lose its CCPC status.
 The Canadian shareholders claim that the skinny voting shares were issued for estate planning purposes.

-2. Canco is a CCPC owned by a limited partnership (LP) that is a Canadian partnership.
-The general partner of LP, GPCo, is wholly-owned by a Canadian resident individual.
-Prior to Canco realizing significant capital gains, this individual sells all of the shares of GPCo to a non-resident individual, resulting in GPCo losing its CCPC status.
+2. Canco is a CCPC owned by a limited partnership (GPCo) that is a Canadian partnership.
+The general partner of GPCo, is wholly-owned by a Canadian resident individual.
+Prior to Canco realizing significant capital gains, the partner sells all of their GPCo shares to a non-resident individual, resulting in GPCo losing its CCPC status.

-In these examples, Finance indicates that the anti-avoidance rules would apply, as it would be reasonable to conclude that one purpose of the transaction was to avoid the substantive CCPC status to receive a more favourable tax result on the capital gains (unless there are clear facts indicating otherwise).
+In these examples, Finance indicates that the anti-avoidance rules would apply.
+Specifically, the rules would apply as it would be reasonable to conclude that one purpose of the transaction was to avoid the substantive CCPC status to ultimately receive a more favourable tax result on the capital gains (unless there are clear facts indicating otherwise).

 Proposed FAPI rule changes for CCPCs and substantive CCPCs

-Budget 2022 also proposes changes to tighten the Foreign Accrual Property Income (FAPI) rules and if enacted, would impact both CCPCs and substantive CCPCs.
+Budget 2022 also proposed changes to tighten the Foreign Accrual Property Income (FAPI) rules and if enacted, would impact both CCPCs and substantive CCPCs.
+Draft legislation hasn’t been introduced yet for these FAPI changes.
 The FAPI rules are complex and are intended to prevent taxpayers from deferring tax on investment income earned through a controlled foreign affiliate.
 Read our 2022 Federal budget summary for more information.

 Takeaway

-The substantive CCPC rules have not been enacted as of the date of this article.
-If enacted, the rules could have a significant impact on share transactions involving non-resident or public corporations—we can help you navigate them.
+The substantive CCPC rules could have a significant impact on existing structures and share transactions involving non-resident or public corporations—we can help you navigate them.
 Contact your local advisor or reach out to us here.

 Disclaimer